radumarias/rencrypt-python/README.md

 # REncrypt

 A Python encryption library implemented in Rust.
 It supports `AEAD` with `AES-GCM` and `ChaCha20Poly1305`.
+It uses [ring](https://crates.io/crates/ring) to handle encryption.
 If offers slightly higher speed compared to other Python libs.
 The API tries to be easy to use but it's more optimized for speed.

 So if you want to achieve the highest possible encryption speed, consider giving it a try.